19th September, 2018

 Edit inputs.conf at $splunk_home/etc/app/yourappname to monitor logs like in below example

-open port 514 to listen data from source machines-server generating logs
+open port 514 to listen to data from source machines-server generating logs

 Below are few inputs.conf and outputs.conf sample configuration